Vendors

 Fix and re-tag

 There is no retry button.
 To ship a fix, push a new semver tag with the corrected code.
 The new tag runs through the checks afresh.
-Leave the failed tag in place: the release page keeps an audit record of it.
-Buyers will only ever see releases that pass.
+Leave the failed tag in place: the release page keeps an audit record of it, and the per-rule detail stays available.
+What buyers see for a failed release depends on your operator's policy (see Release checks above); a malware detection always fails the version outright.

 Reporting a vulnerability